wgurecky/nvim/readme.md

     cd ~/.config && git clone https://github.com/wgurecky/nvim

-On neovim startup [packer.nvim] should try to download automatically, if not install from https://github.com/wbthomason/packer.nvim
+On neovim startup [lazy.nvim] should try to download automatically, if not install from https://github.com/folke/lazy.nvim

-Next, run `:PackerInstall` to install all plugins followed by `:PackerSync`
+Next, run `:Lazy sync` to install all plugins followed by `:Lazy show`

 Config